For the love of strawberries

 I use this Serrated Tooth Edge Manual Food Chopper to chop strawberries, nuts, cabbage, and more.
 It’s one of my favorite kitchen tools!
 (Do not use a food processor, it does not work.)

-Here are the mason jars I like to use.
-Please note, Ball and Kerr jars are available at Kmart, Target, grocery stores, etc. When you start looking for them, you see them everywhere.
 It’s great to start canning with jars that come with their own lids.
 Because I do this every year, I recycle the jars by using them as drinking glasses for the family or I buy the plastic twist-on lids and store leftovers in them.
 When I have enough jars, I save them for making jellies and jams next year, then I buy the lids separately.
-(Note you can reuse the rings repeatedly but the sealed lid needs to be replaced every time you make a jar of jelly or jam.)
-I also sometimes buy the lids with rings included, if needed.